Diego Costa (footballer, born 1999)

-Diego Henrique Costa Barbosa (born 21 July 1999) is a Brazilian professional footballer who plays as a centre-back for Russian Premier League club Krasnodar.
+Diego Henrique Costa Barbosa (born 21 July 1999) is a Brazilian professional footballer who plays as a centre-back for Super League Greece club PAOK on loan from Krasnodar.

-Professional career
+Career

 Costa is a product of the youth academy of Grêmio Desportivo Prudente, before moving to São Paulo in 2015.
 He made his professional debut with São Paulo in a 2-1 Campeonato Brasileiro Série A win over CSA on 8 December 2019.
 In 2022, he had a strong season with the club and was named captain.
 He was instrumental in their winning campaign for the 2023 Copa do Brasil.

 On 17 July 2024, Diego Costa signed a five-year contract with Krasnodar in Russia.

+On 5 September 2026, he was loaned to PAOK in Greece for the remainder of the 2026–27 season.